BrownSpaceEngineering/PVDX-Burn-Wire/README.md

     └── rev-1_2026-08-22/
         └── gerbers/
 ```
-No `schematics/`, `spice/`, or `tools/` — this board has no hierarchical sheets and no LTSpice simulations on file yet.
+No schematics/, spice/, or tools/ directories — the LTSpice simulation is currently stored at the repository root as LTSpice_burnWire.asc.

 ## Key design notes
 - **Inherited from Altium, not yet fully re-linked in KiCad.** Nearly every custom part on the schematic (`Burn Wire Dev Board-altium-import:*`, `Burn Wire Dev Board:root_N_*`, `PowerManagmentBoard_V4.0:*`) has no corresponding entry in `sym-lib-table`.
 The schematic still opens and renders correctly because KiCad caches each symbol's full geometry inline at placement time — `sym-lib-table` is only consulted when re-editing or re-placing a symbol.
 Don't take "it opens fine" as evidence the library links are healthy.